 The Execution Status view allows you to verify the state of the current project and whether it is connected to a configured Scheduling setup, or is running locally.
-The view provides additional details for the available Execution machines.
+For remotely connected projects, you can find additional details for the Test Studio services state and the currently registered Execution machines.

 To access the Status view you can click Status in the Scheduling ribbon of the Project tab.